cycle/docs/repository/custom.md

 ```

 ## Integration with Spiral Framewor
-If you use Spiral Framework all custom repositories would be available directly in container, without need to request $orm instance.
+If you use Spiral Framework all custom repositories would be available directly in the container, without need to request $orm instance.

 ```php
 public function listAction(UserRepository $users)